srgk26/EasyPlotting.jl/README.md

 using easyplotting; retry(easyplotting.easymain::Function, delays=ExponentialBackOff(n=5, first_delay=5, max_delay=10))() ## Retry function in case of an IOError when launching Blink
 ```

 Press enter.
-If this is your first time using this package, it could take up to 20 min for the full installation process.
+If this is your first time using this package, it could 15-20 min for the full installation process.

+Also, kindly note that it may take a while for the plot to load after clicking the 'Plot' button, sometimes up to 2 min.

 If you have already installed this easyplotting.jl package, you may prefer to launch the GUI by copying and pasting this instead at the Julia prompt: